The world's biodiversity is constantly being threatened by warming temperatures and extreme changes in climate and weather patterns.

 Not all living species are suffering as a result of rising temperatures.

-While climate change is one of the primary agents of the global decline in insect abundance, one species of fire ant, Wasmannia auropuctata, was found to thrive in warmer conditions, according to a study published Tuesday in Biology Letters.
+While climate change is one of the primary agents of the global decline in insect abundance, one species of fire ant, Wasmannia auropuctata, was found to thrive in warmer conditions, according to a study published on April 5 in Biology Letters.